CrestfallenLARP/cfldangerden/content/en/factions/unaligned/basic_wolf.md

 Offensive_Abilities:
   - Grapple "Grapple Entangle Body" after hitting target with claws on both sides.
 May carry a grappled character at a walking pace
   - Shake After Grappling for 30 seconds may call "Shake 2 unblockable damage" to grappled target
-Defensive_Abilities: Bark make a threatening noise and then "By my voice characters Knockback".
-If grappling the call changes to "By my voice non grappled characters knockback".)
+Defensive_Abilities: Bark make a threatening noise and then "Bark Knockback" and attack with weapon or spell ammo
 immunities:
 vulnerabilities:
 healed_by: Healing